-Snooty has entered the Guinness World Records 2017 Edition as the world’s Oldest manatee (in captivity).
+Snooty is the world’s oldest manatee (in captivity).

 Born on 21 July 1948, Snooty is currently 67 years old and lives at the South Florida Museum in Bradenton, Florida, USA, where he was first brought in 1949 when he was just a calf.